olyism/oly-portfolio/docs/resume.md

 ## Oly Su — Product designer and developer

-I'm a multidisciplinary product designer with experience leading end-to-end product development, closely embedded within discovery, delivery and post-release experimentation.
-I have worked across different sectors including startups, enterprise, government and eCommerce.
+I'm a multidisciplinary product designer and developer with end-to-end product design capabilities, design system integration and web application development.
+I have worked with many organisations across product, enterprise, government and eCommerce.

 ## Experience overview